Are you interested in knowing how many Maine Coon cat colors there are?

 When you dilute the red coat color I mentioned above, you get cream, another common color among Maine Coons.

-Cream also comes in more than 25 variations in solid, bicolor, tricolor, smoke, and even Tabby pattern.
+The cream color also comes in more than 25 variations in solid, bicolor, tricolor, smoke, and even Tabby pattern.

 WHAT IS THE RAREST MAINE COON COLOR?